 Veterans with Disabilities

-The Recruitment Resources Center provides a centralized location for individuals and veterans with disabilities to submit employment and contact information for consideration by state agencies filling entry-level positions.
+The Recruitment Resources Center provides a centralized location for individuals and veterans with disabilities to submit employment information for consideration by state agencies filling entry-level positions.

 The Governor's Programs to Hire Individuals and Veterans with Disabilities consist of two specialized programs: the 55-b and the 55-c Program.
 These programs are coordinated efforts to place individuals with disabilities in entry-level state jobs.